Board of Trustees

 Retired from his role as Vice President and CFO at McCullough-Hyde Memorial Hospital, John spends time between the Oxford Community Arts Center and golf.

-Retired from his position as Professor of Art in Sculpture from Miami University (1976-2009) Jim now spends his time working in his studio, making sculptures and bamboo fly rods, in addition to his support and work on behalf of the Oxford Community Arts Center.
+Retired from his position as Professor of Art in Sculpture from Miami University (1976-2009) Jim now spends his time working in his studio and making sculptures and bamboo fly rods, in addition to his support and work on behalf of the Oxford Community Arts Center.

 Bonnie retired as Curator of Education at Miami University's Art Museum, where she also served as Interim Director.
 As a member of the teaching faculty on Miami's Oxford and Luxembourg campuses, Bonnie shared her knowledge and passion for art.
 Bonnie is now sharing those same interests with the Oxford area through her work on the Development Committee and as Chair of the Gala Planning Committee.